Estimated reading time: 3 minutes

-Common vehicle repairs such as changing the oil and oil filter, brake work, replacing batteries, and engine tune-ups are keeping our nation’s nearly 300,000 automotive repair businesses busy throughout the year.
-Analysts predict the auto mechanics industry will achieve annual growth of 4% over the next few years.
+Typical vehicle repairs such as changing the oil and oil filter, brake work, replacing batteries, and engine tune-ups keep our nation’s nearly 300,000 automotive repair businesses busy.
+As a result, analysts predict the auto mechanics industry will achieve annual growth of 4% over the next few years.
 If you own an auto repair business, this is good news.
 If you plan well, your auto repair shop profits can increase.

-1. Hire skilled auto mechanics.
+Hire skilled auto mechanics.

-We don’t need to tell you how important it is to have skilled mechanics at your auto repair business.
+We do not need to tell you how important it is to have skilled mechanics in your auto repair business.
 Well-trained, capable, and reliable auto mechanics are the backbone of your operation.
 They can pinpoint vehicle problems and perform repairs quicker because they know what they are doing.
-This makes your customers happy, and increases your word-of-mouth business.
+This makes your customers happy and increases your word-of-mouth business.

-2. Give your schedules a tune-up.
+Give your shop’s schedules a tune-up.

-To balance out the workload, meet briefly with your mechanics each morning and go over the repairs that are needed.
-Then, set realistic timelines for completion, and communicate them to your customers so they aren’t left wondering.
+To balance out the workload, meet briefly with your mechanics each morning and go over the needed repairs.
+Then, set realistic timelines for completion, and communicate them to your customers so they are not left wondering.
 Once you get your scheduling tasks in order, your mechanics will be able to perform a sufficient amount of work each day without compromising on quality.
-In addition, they won’t be overwhelmed with a heavy workload that can result in job burnout.
+In addition, they will not be overwhelmed with a heavy workload resulting in job burnout.

-3. Keep your customers informed.
+Keep your customers informed.

 Then, make a point to keep your customers informed about their vehicles’ repair status.
 Notifying them via phone, text, or email with updates is a great way to build trust and provide better service.
-It can also minimize the chances of having to deal with unreasonable or unhappy customers later on.
+It can also minimize the chances of dealing with unreasonable or unhappy customers later on.

-4. Maximize your cash flow.
+Maximize your cash flow.